boardintelligence/kvm-crate/README.md

 The *connect-kvm-servers* function in the *api* namespace will connect your KVM servers as specified by the gre connections in the config.
+This is again done in a pretty free form way to give maximum flexibility, at the cost of making it possible for you to shoot yourself in the foot.
 The host config map info related to gre connections take the following form:

     {"host2.to.configure" {:gre-connections
                            [{:bridge "ovsbr1"